g9020/virgo-accounts/program-notes.md

 The source code for Virgo Accounts is supplied in two files VIRGO.RSA and VIRGO.GSA.
 The former contains all the routines (plus a few strays) in routine save format, and the latter contains the required globals (^HELP, ^MENU, ^MENU1, ^NAMES and ^SCREEN) in global save format.

-Whilst DTM supports multi-user applications, Virgo Accounts does not include any file and/or record locking and so is a single-user system.
+Whilst DTM supports multi-user applications, Virgo Accounts does not include any record or file locking and so is a single-user system.

-This brief (and possibly incomplete) notes describe the development and maintenance tools, and the subroutines used in Virgo Accounts.
+These brief (and possibly incomplete) notes describe the development and maintenance tools, and the subroutines used in Virgo Accounts.
+The application routine names are generally four letters beginning XS.
 E&OE

 ## Standard Utilities, Subroutines and Globals

 ### Utilities:

-KILLPW - delete system password
+* KILLPW - delete system password

-SCRDEF - screen definition maintenance
+* SCRDEF - screen definition maintenance

-SCRDFP - screen definition print
+* SCRDFP - screen definition print

-SETPW - set system password
+* SETPW - set system password

-XSX - main menu
+* XSX - main menu

-XSY - enquiries menu
+* XSY - enquiries menu

 ### Subroutines:

-Cont(x) - wait for key press
+* Cont(x) - wait for key press

-DATE - date and time processing routine
+* DATE - date and time processing routine

-DOSDEV - get a DOS file name
+* DOSDEV - get a DOS file name

-GETX - read X value for Option prompt
+* GETX - read X value for Option prompt

-INPASSW - password input routine
+* INPASSW - password input routine

-INPUT - standard input routine
+* INPUT - standard input routine

-OUTPUT - open a printer or DOS file for reports
+* OUTPUT - open a printer or DOS file for reports

-READX - input field (subroutine for INPUT)
+* READX - input field (subroutine for INPUT)

 ### Globals:

-^SCREEN - screen definitions
+* ^SCREEN - screen definitions

-^SEARCH - search facility
+* ^SEARCH - search facility

-^HELP - help text
+* ^HELP - help text

-^MENU - main menu
+* ^MENU - main menu
+* ^MENU1 - enquiries menu

-^MENU1 - enquiries menu
+* ^MENU1 - enquiries menu

-^NAMES - pseudonyms
+* ^NAMES - pseudonyms

-^Access - passwords
+* ^Access - passwords

-^SYS - parameters
+* ^SYS - parameters

 ### Utilities